Oscarl214/Password-Generator/README.md

 ## How It Works

--User is prompted with a question asking how long they want their password to be with the criteria of it being min 8 and max 128.
+User is prompted with a question asking how long they want their password to be with the criteria of it being min 8 and max 128.

--Once user inputs apprioriate length, than they are presented with four diffrent criteria that they can include in the password
+Once user inputs apprioriate length, than they are presented with four diffrent criteria that they can include in the password.

--Once user selects preferred crieria, they are presented with their new random password
+Once user selects preferred crieria, they are presented with their new random password.

 ## Preview